Download this guide to the difference between jaguar and leopard as a pdf.

 Jaguar vs leopard – the two magnificent spotted big cats that are so similar in appearance, most people find them indistinguishable.
 But can you learn to tell them apart?
 Well, the good news is, you will never have to guess which of these two cats you are looking at in the wild.
 Jaguars and leopards live on different continents.

-If you are in Latin America or the southern United States, the only big cat you can come across is the jaguar.
+If you are in Latin America, the only big cat you can come across is the jaguar.

 And if you see a spotted big cat in Africa, Asia, the Middle East or Russia, it will be the leopard.
 Unless, of course, you are lucky enough to spot the snow leopard in the Himalayas, but these cats are instantly recognizable by their thick, smoky coats.